10xaman/EtherTransac/README.md

 ## EtherTransac

-EtherTransac is a Decentralized App on the Ethereum blockchain, allowing users for transaction of their Eth. - <i>Stephen, #MEWForce</i>
+EtherTransac is a Decentralized App on the Ethereum blockchain, allowing users for transaction of their Eth.

 ## Philosophy